rohitnagvenkar/resume-template/readme.md

 over google docs or word.

 ### Newbies of LateX
-The code is easy to understand and I have made an effort to comment sections so it is easy to look at and not get flusted, at first sight, don't be afraid to take the first step.
+The code is easy to understand and I have made an effort to comment sections so it is easy to look at and not get flustered, at first sight, don't be afraid to take the first step.

 ### LateX Program